Grandma and Grandpa long before I was born.

 When Dad and Mom bought their old house and Grandma and Grandpa moved to one that was all on one floor, Grandma left behind in the attic stacks of old Arizona Highways magazines.
 I was in second grade and had no idea how she even got them.

-I’d go into that attic that Mom was turning into a clothes closet, turn on the lightbulb and sit on the floor for hours looking at the pictures of all the Indians, wondering why Grandma had magazines about Indians who lived so far away.
+I’d go into that attic that Mom was turning into a clothes closet, turn the lightbulb on and sit on the floor for hours looking at the pictures of all the Indians, wondering why Grandma had magazines about Indians who lived so far away.
 We lived in Massachusetts and these were Indians in Arizona.

 Most kids dream of being somebody important.
 I wanted to be an old person sitting in a rocking chair on a porch in Arizona where people would come from far and wide for my wisdom.
 I never told anyone that before.
 It seems so foolish.
 I was in second grade dreaming of becoming an old woman.
 I rocked a lot.
 Dad had to bolt my crib to the floor.
 They’d get up in the morning and my crib would be across the room and they’d wonder how it got there.